mdn/content/files/en-us/web/http/headers/cache-control/index.md

 |                  | `private`          |
 |                  | `public`           |

 Extension `Cache-Control` directives are not part of the core HTTP caching standards document.
-Check the [compatibility table](#browser_compatibility) for their support; user-agents that don't recognize them should ignore them.
+Check the [compatibility table](#browser_compatibility) for their support; user agents that don't recognize them should ignore them.

 | Request          | Response                 |
 | :--------------- | :----------------------- |